 The Auditor conducted interviews with offenders who identified as transgender.
 Each were asked if they felt staff conducted a search of them for the sole purpose of determining their gender.
 None stated staff had searched them for that reason.
 Each informed the Auditor staff were respectful of their preference forms and allow the offender to determine if a male or female staff member is utilized to perform the search.
 Each transgender was asked if staff has treated them differently from other offenders.
-The Auditor was informed they are not generally treated any differently than other offenders.
-The Auditor was informed staff are respectful to them.
+One transgender offender informed the Auditor some staff treat the offender differently than other offenders.
+Most transgenders stated staff are respectful of their needs and treat them respectfully.